JimKahn/Projects/maclookup/README.md

 ## Testing

 A test script test.sh is provided for validating the macklookup CLI interface.
 Simply run the script to verify CLI functionality.
+A test summary will be printed on the console log.
+The file "test.log" will contain a detailed record of the testing.

+    > ./test.sh